michael-soorys/quacker-backend/README.md

 <p>Quacker is a state of the art, super useful app.
 It's kind of like twitter, only better because quacks don't echo, tweets do and cause a lot of damage.
 Join Quacker and write some quacks.
 Or don't, no one will hear them anyway, because quacks don't echo.
 Heh.</p>

 <hr>
 <p>This is a mini-project meant to mimic Twitter functionality.
-It has 1 role, get me more familiarized with ReactJS.</p>
+The point of this project is for me to learn how to build a Node API using uncle Bob's Clean architecture priciples and also get better at using React on the front-end.</p>

 <hr>